-We would welcome volunteers and have a range of activities they could be involved with:
+We welcome volunteers and have a range of activities for interested parties to be involved with:

 - help update the species lists in the database;

 - input data from a variety of documentary sources to enable us to maintain and enhance the database of records;